fdogorc/fdogorc/README.md

-maybe I will migrate from Dimensions someday
+One day we will migrate from Dimensions someday
 <!---
  this readme.md will be on my profile, click the Preview link to take a look.
 --->